 4 cups vegetable stock/water

 1 tbsp lemon juice

 Scrub the sunchokes in running water.
-Peel, dice to big chunks and put them in cold water.
+Peel, dice to big chunks, and put them in cold water.

 Heat oil in a big pot, add onions and garlic, sauté until translucent.
 Now, drain the sunchokes from the water and add to the pot along with pears.
 Add vegetable stock, bring to boil and lower the heat, simmer for 45 minutes until sunchokes are soft.
 Remove from heat, season with salt and pepper.
-Once the mixture is cool enough to handle, purée in blender.
+Once the mixture is cool enough to handle, purée in a blender.
 Add lemon juice, taste for seasoning.

 Arrange desired garnish in the bowl and pour warm soup in the bowl gently.

 Slice root vegetables thinly on a mandolin.
 Place them on a parchment paper covered baking sheet without overcrowding.
 Bake for about 15-20 minutes until edges get slightly brown and crispy.
 Once done, sprinkle with sea salt.

 1 tbsp agar agar flakes